Slymeball/figura-avatars/Rewrite/Autoloader/README.md

 # Usage

-1. Put the latest `autoloader.lua` (see pins) in your avatar's files
+1. Put the latest `autoloader.lua` ([click here](https://github.com/Slymeball/figura-avatars/blob/main/Rewrite/Autoloader/autoloader.lua)) in your avatar's files
 2. Add `"autoScripts": ["autoloader"]` to your `avatar.json` file.
 3. (Optional, but like, why not do this?)
 Prioritize your scripts